-- It is a violation of federal law to use this product in a manner inconsistent with its labeling. - The supplemental labeling and the entire Sharpen® herbicide container label, EPA Reg.
+- It is a violation of federal law to use this product in a manner inconsistent with its labeling. - The supplemental labeling and the entire Sharpen® Powered by Kixor® herbicide (henceforth in this label referred to as Sharpen or Sharpen herbicide) container label, EPA Reg.
 No. 7969-278, must be in possession of the user at the time of application. - Read the label affixed to the container for Sharpen before applying. - Use of Sharpen according to this labeling is subject to the use precautions and limitations imposed by the label affixed to the container for Sharpen.